afuentesw/afuentesw.github.io/_pages/publications.md

 author_profile: true
 ---

-## Working papers - Labor and Macroeconomics
+## Working papers - Macroeconomics and Labor Economics

 1. ["The value of a formal job"](/files/Informality_and_job_ladder.pdf) (Job Market Paper)
    * Presented at: